bcosca/fatfree/readme.md

 **Can't Get the Example Running?** If you're having trouble getting this simple program to run on your server, you may have to tweak your Web server settings a bit.
 Take a look at the sample Apache configuration in the following section (along with the Nginx and Lighttpd equivalents).

+**Still having trouble?** Make sure the `$f3->require()` method is the very first line of code on the page. `base.php` modifies the HTTP headers, so any character that is printed on the page before this will cause errors.

 ## Routing Engine

 ### Overview